 In the orchestral field he has appeared with the RTÉ Concert Orchestra, the Ulster Orchestra, the Irish Chamber Orchestra and other orchestras at home and abroad.
 He has toured the RTÉ National Symphony Orchestra throughout Ireland in Beethoven’s Choral Symphony and Mahler’s Resurrection Symphony.
 As a choral conductor he has worked with the State Choir Latvija (giving the world premiere of Arvo Pärt’s The Deer’s Cry) and the BBC Singers.
 Internationally he has fulfilled engagements in the USA, Canada, South Africa, Australia, the UK, France, Netherlands, Denmark, Sweden, Malta and Estonia.

-Fergus is the founding artistic director of Irish National Opera.
-Previously he led both Wide Open Opera (which he founded in 2012) and Opera Theatre Company.
-Since 2011 he has been responsible for the production of 30 different operas, which have been seen around Ireland as well as internationally in London, Edinburgh, New York and Luxembourg.
+Before founding Irish National Opera he led both Wide Open Opera (which he founded in 2012) and Opera Theatre Company.
+Since 2011 he has been responsible for the production of over 30 different operas, which have been seen around Ireland as well as internationally in London, Edinburgh, New York, Amsterdam and Luxembourg.